GovTechSG/ship-hats-overview/ship-hats-policy-announcements.md

 #### FAQs

 <details>
- <summary>What if I want to keep one or few of disabled plans for our future reference?</summary><br />
+ <summary><b>What if I want to keep one or few of disabled plans for our future reference?</b></summary><br />
  We strongly recommend you to housekeep them at your local environment.
 However, you can still change the configuration at SHIP-HATS Bamboo system by updating the plan from disabled to enable state.
 </details>
 <br >
 <details>